-One of the features that really endeared me to Lightroom early was the fact that the History Panel keeps track of what edits you make to your photos FOREVER!
+One of the features that really endeared me to Lightroom from the very beginning was the fact that the History Panel keeps track of what edits you make to your photos FOREVER!

 And when I say forever, I mean F.O.R.E.V.E.R!

-Photos that I took and edited back in 2009—YUP, I can still see the list of edits I made to that photo, in the order I made them today.
+Even photos that I took and edited back in 2009, I can still see the list of edits I made to those photos, in the order I made them.

-If I make 3 changes to a photo or 159 changes (I haven't really tested that or counted how many changes I have made to my photos), they will all still be there when I open Lightroom in a year or five.
+If I make 3 changes to a photo or 159 changes, all of that information will still be there when I open Lightroom at any point in the future.

-Time travel may not be possible in the real world, but it is possible in the History Panel.
+Time travel may not be possible in the real world, but it is possible using the Lightroom History Panel.
 You can click on any of the previous history states and it will show you what your photo looked like at that point in time.

-Just beware that you can get caught in the time warp.
-Once you click on one of your previous history states, if you make a change to your photo all the more recent history will be erased.
-(Just think of the movie “Back to the Future” and you'll know what I mean.)
+Be aware that you can get caught in the time warp.
+Once you click on one of your previous history states, if you make any changes to your photo ALL the more recent history will be erased.
+(Just think of the movie “Back to the Future” and you will know what I mean).

 You do have CTRL+Z (the shortcut for Undo) to save you if by chance you do make a mistake.
-Just do it quick before you forget!
+Just make sure to do it quickly before you forget!

 I love a good before and after.
-It is fun to see the transformation a photo can make with a great post-processing tool like Lightroom.
+It's fun to see the transformation a photo can make with a great post-processing tool like Lightroom.

-But sometimes, I want the before to be something different than the image that I originally imported.
-Maybe I want to compare what the photo looked like just a few steps ago with what I have done now.
+But sometimes, I want the before to be something different than the image that I originally imported into Lightroom.
+Maybe I want to compare what the photo looked like just a few steps ago with where it is now.

-This isn't something that I would imagine you would want to do very often, but it is possible.
+Erasing edit history isn't something that I would imagine you would want to do very often, but it is possible.
 To erase your history, click the little "x" at the top of your History Panel.
-Just like magic, all your history has been erased.
+Just like magic, all your history will be erased.

-If you have an immediate moment of panic over what you have just done, Lightroom gives you the chance fix it by clicking on the Edit menu and then "Undo Clear Settings History" or CTRL+Z.
+If you have an immediate moment of panic over what you have just done, Lightroom gives you the chance fix it by clicking on the Edit menu and then "Undo Clear Settings History" or use the "CTRL+Z" keyboard shortcut.